On the Job Training / Experience | Peers Teaching Peers | Team Building | Project Management | Customer Support Experience | Student Computer Club

 Cisco Networking 1 and 2 classes teach networking based on application.
 Covering concepts within the context of network environments students may encounter in their daily lives (small office and home office) to more complex enterprise and theoretical networking models.
-Both classes are designed for students with basic PC skills and foundational math and problem solving skills and are a perfect follow up to Computer Maintenance.
+Both classes are designed for students with basic PC skills and foundational math and problem-solving skills and are a perfect follow up to Computer Maintenance.
 The curriculum offers an engaging learning experience for more visual and kinetic learners since a large number of labs encourage hands-on practice.
-Students successful in these classes will be prepared for entry-level career opportunities, continuing education, and the globally recognized Cisco CCENT and CCNA certification exams.
+Students successful in these classes will be prepared for entry-level career opportunities, continuing education, and the globally-recognized CompTIA Networking and Cisco CCNA Certification Exams.

 This program will prepare you to take CompTIA’s A+ Certification exam.
 With this certification, you will be ready to go to work in the high-tech and high-paying IT jobs of tomorrow.
 Through hands on activities and labs, you will learn how to assemble and configure computers, install operating systems, software, and set up/troubleshoot hardware, software and networks.

 This program will prepare students to take the Cisco CCNA or CCENT Certification exams.
 With these certifications, you will be ready to go to work in the high-tech and high-paying IT jobs of tomorrow.
 Through hands on activities and labs, you will learn how to configure routers and set up small networks using many commercial design and network administrator tools.

 Technical Certification Attainable: CCENT (Cisco Entry Networking Technician)

 Networking 2 - IT Practicum

 In this second year of Cisco Networking, you will gain additional knowledge and experience in preparation of CCNA/CCENT certifications.

 Prerequisite: Successful Completion of Networking 1 is required.

 Technical Certification Attainable: CCNA (Cisco Certified Networking Associate)